-.17 PIDC-LDC will undertake the administration of the UDAG Program which shall include the preparation of UDAG applications and supporting documentation, negotiations with HUD and UDAG developers, project management and monitoring, reporting to HUD, contracting with and/or coordinating with UDAG consultants, disbursing UDAG loans to developers and collecting UDAG loan repayments.
+.16 PIDC-LDC will undertake the administration of the UDAG Program which shall include the preparation of UDAG applications and supporting documentation, negotiations with HUD and UDAG developers, project management and monitoring, reporting to HUD, contracting with and/or coordinating with UDAG consultants, disbursing UDAG loans to developers and collecting UDAG loan repayments.
 All agreements with developers negotiated by PIDC-LDC which affect, concern, or relate to the disbursement and/or collection of UDAG loan repayments shall be subject to the approval of the Director of Commerce and shall be reviewed by the Law Department of the City of Philadelphia prior to the execution of said agreements.

-.18 In addition, the PIDC-LDC staff funded under this agreement may undertake administrative work in connection with activities which are eligible under the Title I of the Federal Housing and Community Development Act of 1974, as amended, with the prior written approval of the Director of Commerce.
+.17 In addition, the PIDC-LDC staff funded under this agreement may undertake administrative work in connection with activities which are eligible under the Title I of the Federal Housing and Community Development Act of 1974, as amended, with the prior written approval of the Director of Commerce.

+.18 Miscellaneous revenue generated from the UDAG loan repayments may be utilized to fund the cost for the administration of the UDAG Program.
+Prior to the use of miscellaneous revenue for administration, an administrative budget must be submitted to and approved by the Director of Commerce.
+The balance of UDAG miscellaneous revenue and all program income from all UDAG projects must be utilized consistent with program income regulations.

 .19 Miscellaneous revenue generated from the UDAG loan repayments may be utilized to fund the cost for the administration of the UDAG Program.
-Prior to the use of miscellaneous revenue for administration, an administrative budget must be submitted to and approved by the Director of
+Prior to the use of miscellaneous revenue for administration, an administrative budget must be submitted to and approved by the Director of Commerce.

-Commerce.
 The balance of UDAG miscellaneous revenue and all program income from all UDAG projects must be utilized consistent with program income regulations.